openphacts/explorer2/README.md

     end

 It will probably take the console a few hours to get through them all (there are now over 1 million!).
-Do the same for Target & Organism.
+If you are doing it manually then do the same for targets & organism using  the files which are already in filestore directory.

 Testing
 -------